roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-04 ****** byCathartico© When he was done, he was quickly replaced by another guy.
+When he was done, he was quickly replaced by another guy.
 With all the slobber in her eyes, Vanessa couldn't tell who it was but his tool was extremely large and thick.
 Then she heard the voice of the black man whispering into her ear.

  "You slut will love my cock!
 It's 13" long and 4" thick and it'll go all the way down your throat!
 If you want it or not!"